pd3v/Driver-s-Rest/README.md

-# Driver-s-Rest
+# Driver's Rest
 A simulation app using KVO, GCD and ARTProgressView control

-Imagine an app which alerts you periodically you should take a driving break, how many kilometers have you travelled and how much gas your car's thank has.
+An app which alerts you periodically that you should take a driving break, how many kilometers have you travelled so far and how much gas your car's thank has left.